 Locate the photos

 If you're new to QGIS we really recommend getting some basic familiarity with the software.
-It's a powerful tool with a great community that can help you achieve a lot.
+QGIS is a powerful tool with a great community that can help you achieve a lot.

 # Identify features tool

-You can also use QGIS to interrogate the data you surveyed in the field.
-You can do this by:
+You can also use QGIS to view the data you surveyed in the field.

-Selecting the Survey layer in the layers panel
+Select the Survey layer in the Layers panel